-Below are some examples of election interference described in California law and written advisories issued by the California Secretary of State that law enforcement may be called upon to address during early voting or on Election Day:
+Below are some examples of election interference described in California law and written advisories issued by the California Secretary of State that law enforcement may be called upon to address during early voting or on Election Day:2

-- Blocking access to voting locations. - Disrupting the process of opening or closing polling stations. - Disrupting the process of counting ballots. - Damaging voting devices or ballot drop-off boxes. - Creating an unlawful ballot drop-off box or other receptacle.
+- Blocking access to voting locations. - Disrupting the process of opening or closing polling stations. - Disrupting the process of counting ballots. - Damaging voting devices or ballot drop-off boxes. - Deceiving a voter to cast a ballot in an unofficial ballot box.